paulpham157/preparedness/project/paperbench/README.md

 - [paperbench/agents/dummy/Dockerfile](paperbench/agents/dummy/Dockerfile): A agent for that creates a dummy submission, useful for testing the eval end-to-end.
 - [paperbench/agents/aisi-basic-agent/Dockerfile](paperbench/agents/aisi-basic-agent/Dockerfile): Simple ReAct style agents with tools available to them.

-For convenience, we’ve provided a [script](paperbench/scripts/build-docker-images.sh) that builds all the above images:
+For convenience, we've provided a [script](paperbench/scripts/build-docker-images.sh) that builds all the above images:

 ```bash
 bash paperbench/scripts/build-docker-images.sh